 This is also something of an issue for Ron as well, particularly noticeable in the earlier books (where it's bluntly stated a few times) but a general reason for his actions for the whole series.
 Wanting more than anything to stand out becomes difficult when one ends up best friends with the savior of the Wizarding world and one of the smartest people alive, and it takes him a long time to fully move past it.

-In the book Wings by Julie Gonzalez, the main character Ben desperately wants wings as a child and eventually starts to believe he has them.
-He even renames himself Icarus and trys to build his own wings to fly off his roof with.
+In the novel Wings by Julie Gonzalez, the main character Ben desperately wants wings as a child and eventually starts to believe he has them.
+He even renames himself Icarus and attempts to build his own wings with which to fly off the roof.

 In Replica, the heroine Amy was desperate every time she lost her power.
 Her best friend's nerve were really at stake, because she stands Amy being always superior to her, and than she must support Amy when she's depressed because she's not superior anymore.
 The series ends with Amy regaining her powers, enhanced, by volunteering as a test subject for the Evil GeniusCreepy Child she stopped two dozen books before!